atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 /
 4
 Itie Journey;, to London.
 1f7
-‘b Pray what is her hiisband? for I sup“ “the woman is married." ft ft i
+‘b Pray what is her hiisband? for I sup the woman is married." ft ft i
 «
 i.
-“He is a very good sort of a man' Said Fanny Selby,, who wanted to fofceii'" matters. ^ 4
+He is a very good sort of a man' Said Fanny Selby,, who wanted to fofceii'" matters. ^ 4
-, “Ay — the man may be well enough f' '
+, Ay — the man may be well enough f' '
-, “his way — but I dare fey he follows’ some low business
+, his way — but I dare fey he follows’ some low business
 \
 '( ' • - r ' ^ ' fy. '